 Figure 3.1-12 shows that the number of qualified teachers increased at various school levels between 2018 and 2021.
-At 22% (i.e. change from 3,560 to 4,340), the pre-primary level saw the highest increase in qualified teachers.
-The junior secondary level followed with a 19% increase (i.e. a change from 11,047 to 13,197).
-The primary and senior secondary levels experienced increases of 8% and 2% respectively (i.e. changes from 29,689 to 31,998 and 4,264 to 4,350, respectively).
+At 22%, the pre-primary level saw the highest increase in qualified teachers.
+The junior secondary level followed with a 19% increase.
+The primary and senior secondary levels experienced increases of 8% and 2% respectively.
 These increases suggest that TSC's work to get more qualified teachers into the classroom is succeeding.